 At Baduku, we reimagine learning to include experiential, participatory and creative pedagogies.
 Our inter-disciplinary approach integrates self and social awareness with knowledge and technical skills.

-Through our four centres, we offer short and long term courses in eight socially critical professions.
+Baduku Centre for Livelihoods Learning offers short and long term courses in seven socially critical professions.

 Waste Supply Chain Management